|

 Carl Bernstein.
 You mentioned once on Maron VS Seder “it was a lesson

 learnt you never learnt”.
 What was there to learn?
+Well there are battles that you don’t necessarily

 have to fight. (chuckles) I don’t really think I’ve really